 - Are You At Risk For Type 2 Diabetes?

 Risk test by the American Diabetes Association – this risk test is available in both English/Spanish

 What Can I Do if I Have Prediabetes?

 - See your physician and have your blood glucose checked regularly.

 The National Diabetes Prevention Program (DPP), led by the Centers for Disease Control and Prevention (CDC), is offered to help people make necessary lifestyle changes.
 The program was designed and piloted in Indiana by the Indiana University School of Medicine, and has proven to prevent and/or delay type 2 diabetes.
 This program helped people cut their risk for diabetes in half!

-Once or twice per month for the second six months to help with maintenance of these healthy lifestyle changes.
+- Once or twice per month for the second six months to help with the maintenance of these healthy lifestyle changes.

 What are the Goals of the Program?

 - Lose five to seven percent of your body weight if you are overweight (approximately 10-14 pounds for a 200 pound person) through basic nutrition education